Professor John Hutchinson

 Campus: Hawkshead

-Research Groups: Musculoskeletal Biology
+Research Groups: Musculoskeletal Biology, CPCS (Research Programme)

-Research Centres: Structure & Motion Laboratory, MicroCT
+Research Centres: RVC Quantitative Biology Resource, Structure & Motion Laboratory, MicroCT

 Professor Hutchinson is an American biologist who found a new home in the UK as a dual citizen.
 He gained a BS degree in Zoology at the University of Wisconsin in 1993, then received a PhD in Integrative Biology at the University of California with Kevin Padian in 2001 (view my academic lineage here!), and rounded out his training with a two-year National Science Foundation bioinformatics Postdoctoral Fellowship at the Biomechanical Engineering Division of Stanford University with Scott Delp.

-John started at the Royal Veterinary College as a Lecturer in Evolutionary Biomechanics in 2003 in the Department of Veterinary Basic Sciences (now Department of Comparative Biomedical Sciences), in 2008 became a Reader, and in 2011 became a full Professor.
+Professor Hutchinson started at the Royal Veterinary College as a Lecturer in Evolutionary Biomechanics in 2003 in the Department of Veterinary Basic Sciences (now Department of Comparative Biomedical Sciences), in 2008 became a Reader, and in 2011 became a full Professor.

-John's team is part of the Structure & Motion Laboratory.
+Professor Hutchinson's team is part of the Structure & Motion Laboratory.

 Prof. Hutchinson has worked on extant and extinct animals ranging from birds and crocodiles to elephants and many other mammals as well as extinct dinosaurs and early tetrapods.
 John uses a combination of theoretical and experimental techniques, from motion analysis or XROMM and force platforms to simple 2D static mechanics or complex 3D fully dynamic computer simulations.

-Examples of Prof. Hutchinson's current and past research projects are here:
+Examples of Prof. Hutchinson's current and past research projects are here.

-ORCID: 0000-0002-6767-7038 Citations: 7226; H-index: 45; i10-index: 103 Google Scholar page
+ORCID: 0000-0002-6767-7038 Citations: 9998; H-index: 52; i10-index:128 Google Scholar page

 * = undergraduate student coauthor at JRH institution